conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 {% endhighlight %}

-There is really nothing especial, besides there are lots of options to manage, that's why code takes so many lines. *cmake.configure(...)* detects compiler and its features, then generates platform-specific build files.
+There is really nothing special, besides there are lots of options to manage, that's why code takes so many lines. *cmake.configure(...)* detects compiler and its features, then generates platform-specific build files.

-Here we also disable bunch of stuff we would like to avoid:
+Here we also disable a bunch of stuff we would like to avoid:

 {% highlight python %}